dlowe/nnet/README.markdown

 Given exactly one corpus, the program will crash or produce garbage.

+The program will crash and die horribly if it runs out of memory.

 # Obfuscation:

 Zombies!
 (Since neural networks are modeled after BRAINS, ya know?
 And